fara-pug/fara-pug/index.md

 ok to save your paranoia until then.

-Extrapolating from my random encouter I suspect the imps were not really malicious, simply driven to madness by the music made by the guy living in the woods.
-I mean, why would he live there with his huge piano if people had appreciated his music?
+Extrapolating from my random encouter I suspect the imps were not really malicious, simply driven to madness by the guy making horrible music.
+I mean, wouldn't he live in town with his <random instrument> if people appreciated his music?

-I wish I had not forgotten to **/grab** and drag the unconscious SOB off the edge of the map to get him looked at in town.
+I wish I had not forgotten to **/grab** and drag the unconscious SOB off the edge of the map to get him looked after.

-<a id="org29c220c"></a>
+<a id="org6ddfc63"></a>

-### Caravan
+### Campsite

-(old info)

-These travelers seem to have a traitor between them.

--   Talk to them to figure out who it is!

-As you traverse the world of FARA you might come upon caravans along your way.
-A caravan consist of 5 travellers and talking to any of them you'll find out that they have recently been attacked.
-They suspect one of their own, and this gives you the chance to play detective.

-Each person will list how long they've been with the group, their personal reason for travelling, as well as a good and bad thing to do at their destination.
-These are the clues to identify the odd one out.

-As a reward for solving the mystery you gain the following:

--   1x big chest,
--   1x artisan tool kit,
--   2x randomized tools,
--   1x iron shiv,
--   1x lockpick

-1. Tips for solving the mystery

-    Typically the activities mentioned fall into the following categories [study], [trade], [relaxing], [family], and [entertainment].
-You will need to talk to all the travellers and figure out which one they report as the absolute worst to do at the destination.
-If two activities are tied, one of them is unlikely to be used as an alibi by anyone.
-Confronting and accusing the traveller who says they're going there for this purpose will unlock a fight.
-The culprit will turn hostile and try to kill you.
-Two ambushers will show up and assault the culprit first, and you second.
-After winning the fight you can peacefully collect the rewards.

-    At the type of writing, it is unclear if telling on the culprit will just fail the event.

-    Once the event is over all travellers that have not been accused (you could accuse the wrong one and fail the event) will offer a quest, similar to commoners in towns.
+Just a wilderness shack.
+Usually houses a recalcitrant Outlaw of one sort or the other.
+Some are trying to leave their prior associates behind and change their ways, others are just looking to hole up until the heat passes down.
+Too bad for them that they see you as the threat to their lives that you are.
+I mean, you would have talked to them first if they hadn't gone all hostile on you, right?

+Poor Sobs, usually don't even have furniture where they sleep.

-<a id="orgf247930"></a>
+<a id="org229f190"></a>

 ### Castle